Alanlande/Thread_safe_malloc/README.md

 I kept a global startFree as the head of the freeList for Thread Local Storage.
 When you call ts_malloc_nolock(size_t size), I traverse the freeList for best fit free block.
 If the suitable block is found, either split it into two blocks and replace current block with new block in the freeList, or delete it from the freeList.
 I not found, sbrk() new space and no need to update freeList.
 When you call ts_free_nolock(void \*ptr), I insert current block into freeList and check if the nextFree or prevFree blocks are physically adjacent.
 If so, merge them.

+This design is thread safe because I keep only an independent freeList and its head in each thread.
+MALLOC in thread #1 will either change its own freeList or globally sbrk() and leave its freeList unchanged.
+If thread #1 FREEs its own block, that’s fine, just add new blocks to its sorted freeList.
+If thread #1 FREEs blocks MALLOCed by thread #2, just add the block to freeList in thread #1 and nothing in thread #2 will be touched.
+Then both MALLOC and FREE can happen concurrently in multiple threads.

 ### Test suite